 Knox County 4-H clubs

 COLONY 4-H CLUB meets on the 3rd Saturday of each month at the Copacetic Cosmetics at 10 a.m.

-COUNTY LINERS 4-H CLUB meets on the first Tuesday of each month at the Edina First Christian Church at 7 p.m.
+COUNTY LINERS 4-H CLUB meets on the first Tuesday of each month at the Edina Assembly of God Church basement at 7 p.m.

 LIBERTY LEADERS 4-H CLUB meets in the Edina United Methodist Church basement on the second Monday of each month at 6:30 p.m.